magieno/web-sqlite/README.md

 * OPFS (Worker)
 * OPFS SyncAccessHandles (Worker)

+## Chrome Extension
+Available when using this library: Magieno SQLite Viewer Chrome Extension.
+This extension allows you to execute SQL Queries and see the results in a table format.

 ## Installation using NPM

 This library has two important files: `sqlite-client.js` and `sqlite-client-worker.js`.